-Because this is indeed a passage which is all about nothing.
-It's about all of the things that can't separate us from God's love.
+All of the things that can't separate us from God's love.
 "For I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord."

 It's an amazing passage.
-One of my favorites in all of scripture.
 It's poetic.
 It's powerful.
 It's important.
 Because, like much of Paul's letter to the Romans, it shows us the world through God's eyes.
 Our view of life is so narrow.
 We see only life or only death.
 We see only the present or only the future.
 We see only height or only depth.